There are several common misconceptions in credit card processing and sales reps can use those to trick you into overpaying.

 On flat rate pricing, the processor charges you one rate no matter how much the transaction costs at wholesale.
 On interchange plus, the processor passes along the wholesale interchange costs to you and then charges a separate markup.

 The difference between the interchange costs and the rate you pay is the amount the processor makes.
 On interchange plus pricing, you’d see lower costs when the transaction costs are lower, because the processor passes along the lower interchange costs.
 On flat rate, the processor continues to charge their one flat rate.
 So, when a transaction costs them less to process, they make more money instead of passing the savings to you.
+The flat rate processor needs to charge enough to cover your most expensive transactions, but when you have lower cost transactions, you won’t see the savings.
+Instead, the flat rate processor gets more profit.

 Where does this misconception come from?

 There are two sources for this misconception.
 The first is businesses that would legitimately pay less if they sign up with a flat rate company.
 A coffee shop with $5 average transactions, for example, could be quoted well over Square’s 2.75% no matter how many interchange plus processors they check with.
-So, to them, they find flat rate, see that it’s cheaper for their situation, and tout it as the lowest cost option.
+So they find flat rate, see that it’s cheaper for their situation, and tout it as the lowest cost option.
 While that’s true for their business, it’s not true for companies that don’t have a similar processing profile.

 The second source is businesses that go from “tiered” pricing to flat rate.
 Tiered pricing is opaque, expensive, and complex.
 A business moving from tiered pricing to flat rate will often see a reduction in cost, but they could reduce costs even further if they chose to go with a competitive interchange plus solution instead.
 However, they may not know about the differences between interchange plus and tiered (which both show more detail than a flat rate statement and look more complex) and thus determine that flat rate is cheapest.